fjudith/docker-cyclotron/README.md

 Variable | Description | Default
 -------- | ----------- | -------
-MONGO_URI | Connection string to access the MongoDB database | `mongo://mongodb:27017/cyclotron`
+MONGO_URL | Connection string to access the MongoDB database | `mongo://mongodb:27017/cyclotron`
 LISTEN_PORT | Port to run the Cyclotron Service on | `8087`
 BASE_PATH | Base path this server is hosted at; used by Swagger docs | `/` WEB_SERVER | URL for website using this service; Used for exporting Dashboards as PDFs via CasperJS | `http://cyclotron-site`